 Until recently San Diego residents with severe back pain from degenerative disc disease have had few options.
 But Oceanside resident Joan Steggell decided the traditional treatment, spinal fusion, was not the right choice for her.
-Instead she opted for an innovative new surgery at UCSD’s Thornton Hospital.
+Instead she opted for an innovative new surgery at UC San Diego's Thornton Hospital.

-UCSD surgeon William Taylor, M.D., is one of only a few surgeons nationwide trained to replace diseased discs with implanted artificial discs.
+UC San Diego surgeon, William Taylor, MD, is one of only a few surgeons nationwide trained to replace diseased discs with implanted artificial discs.
 The artificial disc manufactured by DePuy Spine is made of metal and a movable high-density plastic center that, once implanted, is designed to help align the spine and preserve its ability to move.
 Spinal discs maintain the position of the spine, allowing patients to bend and twist.
 Unlike traditional fusion surgery where the surgeon accesses the spine from the backside, Taylor accesses the spine through an incision in the lower abdomen.

 “By implanting an artificial disc instead of fusing the spine, the patient has more mobility after surgery,” said Taylor.
 “The patient doesn’t lose spinal function and is able to return to normal activities much more quickly because there’s no waiting for a fusion to heal.”